-Despite Reynolds having a very busy professional life - he was said to work seven days a week for nine months of the year - the artist was able to regularly paint images of himself.
-Perhaps he waited until the summer when his appointment book was usually empty.
+Despite Reynolds having a very busy professional life - he was said to work seven days a week for nine months of the year (although his sitters book on the previous page says otherwise!) - he was able to regularly paint images of himself.
+Perhaps he waited until the summer when his appointment book was usually empty?

 Reynolds used this time to experiment with new techniques and compositions for his work.

-Clearly Reynolds worked hard for his success.
-Putting in long hours from as early in his career as the 1750's helped to establish his reputation as the greatest portrait painter in the land.
+Clearly he worked hard for his success.
+Putting in long hours from as early in his career as the 1750s helped to establish his reputation as the greatest portrait painter in the land.